-This part of the procedure allows either the Complainant or the Respondent to appeal the Associate Vice President's disposition to the college President.
+This part of the procedure allows either the Complainant or the Respondent to appeal the Vice President's disposition to the college President.

 a.
-Appeal filing
+Appeals

-The Complainant and the Respondent each have the right to appeal the Associate Vice President's decision within 14 days of his/her written decision from the formal investigation.
+The Complainant and the Respondent each have the right to appeal the Vice President's decision within 14 days of his/her written decision from the formal investigation.
 This appeal may be based on either substantive or procedural grounds.
 The appeal must be submitted in writing with all supporting materials attached.